Topic overview

 Nigel Green, a Dell product manager, explains, "Servers have become more powerful, to the point where using a server for a single function is very inefficient.
 Typically, a company might only be utilising around 15% of a server's total capacity.
 There's no other area of business where you'd leave 85% of a resource unused!

 "Virtualisation allows you to take a single server and slice it into several virtual servers.
-Each virtual server can be used for a different function, so instead of having four servers each running at 15% capacity, you can have one running at 60%."
+Each virtual server can be used for a different function, so instead of having four servers each running at 15% capacity, you can have one running at 60%.
+Virtualisation will also let you spread the load of apps across two or more physical servers.
+This improves reliability, because if one server fails, the others can pick up the slack."

 When should a business consider virtual servers?